mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `group_id` field is an application-defined identifier for the group.
 * The `epoch` field represents the current version of the group key.
-* The `roster` field contains credentials for the occupied slots in the tree, including the identity and signature public key for the holder of the slot.
-* The `tree` field contains the public keys corresponding to the nodes of the ratchet tree for this group.
-The length of this vector MUST be `2*size - 1`, where `size` is the length of the roster, since this is the number of nodes in a tree with `size` leaves, according to the structure described in {{ratchet-trees}}.
+* The `tree_hash` field contains a commitment to the contents of the group's rachet tree and the credentials for the members of the group, as described in {{tree-hash}}.
 * The `transcript_hash` field contains the list of `GroupOperation` messages that led to this state.